 Bring a group to participate in this educational service-based adventure

-The Atitlan Organics Service Project is dedicated to serving the community and ecosystem of Tzununa through the edible diversification of coffee fields and the cultural interchange between local Mayan farmers and international travelers, students, and volunteers.
+The Atitlan Organics Service Project is dedicated to serving the community and ecosystem of Tzununa through the edible diversification of family gardens and coffee fields, and the cultural interchange between local Mayan farmers and international travelers, students, and volunteers.
 Our program is designed to offer national and international groups of students, volunteers, and travelers the opportunity to work alongside small farmers, learn about agro-forestry and ecosystem restoration, and leave a long-lasting improvement in the community.
 We arrange transport, room and board, and the whole community service experience so that the group can focus on giving back and making the most of a rich travel adventure.
 If you are interested in bringing a group to help diversify a coffee field and aid in long term food security and economic development, get in touch now!

 A sample weeklong service project for a small group

 Here is a sample itinerary for a small group participating in a weeklong service project with Atitlan Organics.